Our rating: (4.3/5)

 SumUp Solo is a standalone, handheld card reader with a touchscreen and optional receipt printer.
-It’s an affordable terminal to buy without monthly fees, commitment or a complicated setup.
+It’s affordable to buy without monthly fees, commitment or a complicated setup.

-• Cons: Few terminal features.
-No POS integrations.
-Short battery life.
-Software glitches.
+• Cons: Few on-screen features.
+Short battery life without power bank.
 Customer service complaints.

-• Buy if: You want a stylish, pocket-sized card terminal for basic card payments with tipping options.
+• Buy if: You want a stylish, small card terminal for straightforward card payments with tipping options.

 Lowest price of SumUp Solo